 And the scene cuts back to his wife and their son, and their son is talking in this FUCKING TERRIFYING creepy baby exorcist voice and that right there is why I think children are gross..
 I would straight up choke the life out of my child if they ever started talking creepy or drawing gross pictures.
 I’d rather spend my life in prison than endure some horror movie Silent Hill meets the Ring nonsense.
 FUCK THAT NOISE.
 Goodnight Billy!
 SEE YOU IN HELL!!!

 Anyways, despite the fact that Jack Nicholson’s character is actually the one who goes crazy, his wife looks on the verge of nervous collapse just pretty well constantly, and that might be because she lives in fear of her husband’s booze-fueled rages, but that’s another story.
 Also at one point she has on these red leggings and I literally was like, who the fuck is this bitch, Wonder Woman’s dowdy ass cousin Shirl, like come on now.
-Fuck that lady is ugly.
-She seriously looks like someone put a black wig on a horse.
+Fuck that lady is handsome.
+She seriously looks like someone put a wig on a really anxious bird

 I read somewhere as well that when considering actors for the role of Jack, that Kubrick originally thought of casting Robert DeNiro or Robin Williams, but based on Taxi Driver he found DeNiro to not be as psychotic as necessary for the role, and that Williams based on his role in Mork and Mindy was… get this… too psychotic.
 Could you fucking imagine Robin Williams crashing through a door screaming?
 That’s the version of the Shining I want to see.